Hilliard and Boresi

 Chamber Opera in One Act (20 minutes)

 Written to be paired with Bernstein's Trouble In Tahiti

 Tanglewood Institute Lenox, MA 2004

 2005 National Opera Association Chamber Opera Competition 2005

 Manhattan School of Music at the National Opera Association National Conference, New York PA 2005

 Seattle Opera Young Artists Program at the OPERA American National Conference, Seattle WA 2006

-Opera on Tap/American OperaProjects at An Opera Grows in Brooklyn, New York PA 2010
+Opera on Tap/American OperaProjects at An Opera Grows in Brooklyn, New York 2010

 Urban Arias Production, Arlington VA 2012

 Third Eye Theatre Ensemble Production at the Chicago Fringe Festival 2016 (first opera presented at the Chicago Fringe Festival)